FatahChan/scandiv2/README.md

-# This project is a submission for Junior Developer position in Scandiweb.
+# This project is a submission for Junior/Inter Developer position in Scandiweb.